emerald-devel/gfl-pl-ranking-kcco-move-visualizer/README.md

 ## How to Use

-Left-click nodes to change its faction ownership.
+Left-click a node to change its faction ownership.
 Right-click a node to see the path the mob on that node will take and which node it's targeting.

 ## Disclaimer